-Closing balances in banking
+Closing balance meaning in banking

 One of the reasons this closing balance might be different to a closing balance in accounting has to do with outstanding transactions.
 Although your bank closing balance might not account for any outstanding transactions, these transactions would be included in your accounting closing balance.

-Closing balances in accounting
+Closing balance meaning in accounting